• THINC Foundation

 As part of this effort, THINC is developing a civil dialogue-centered curriculum for ethnic studies, designed to ground students in shared democratic principles and thoughtful engagement with American history while they discuss and debate complex issues respectfully.

-At the same time, we raise awareness about radical ideological frameworks – sometimes, but not always, going by the name “liberated” ethnic studies – that explicitly undermine open-mindedness and the free exchange of ideas.
+At the same time, we raise awareness about ideological frameworks – sometimes, but not always, going by the name “liberated” ethnic studies – that explicitly undermine open-mindedness and the free exchange of ideas.
 THINC offers a positive alternative grounded in shared humanity, intellectual curiosity, and respect for all.

 https://thinc.org/wp-content/uploads/2024/08/cropped-THINC_Bubble-Icon.png